Derivative (finance): Financial reform and government regulation

+After the events of the financial crisis had unfolded, the opacity and scale of the derivatives market drew intense scrutiny.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 was the primary response to the findings of investigators.
+The provisions of the act mandated central clearing for most standardized swaps, required that trade reporting be registered to data repositories, and forced all major swap dealers to register with the SEC and CFTC.

+Scholarly criticism of the act was rampant, positioning the act as a partial reversal of the failures of the CFMA, which led still to significant areas of the swap markets staying unregulated.
+Cornell legal scholar P.M Vasudev argued moving the concentration of the risk in clearinghouses did not eliminate the problem, it just transferred it to a separate, now systemically important nodes of the economy.
+As of June 2025, the OTC derivatives market notional value is estimated at $846 trillion.
+A 16% year-over-year gain in market size brought the gross market value to $21.8 trillion.
+The act clearly did not shrink the size of the market, as it is now larger than it was before the 2008 financial crisis, which seems to affirm the qualms of Vasudev and Stout.

 In the context of a 2010 examination of the ICE Trust, an industry self-regulatory body, Gary Gensler, the chairman of the Commodity Futures Trading Commission which regulates most derivatives, was quoted saying that the derivatives marketplace as it functions now "adds up to higher costs to all Americans".
 More oversight of the banks in this market is needed, he also said.
 Additionally, the report said, "[t]he Department of Justice is looking into derivatives, too.
 The department's antitrust unit is actively investigating 'the possibility of anticompetitive practices in the credit derivatives clearing, trading and information services industries', according to a department spokeswoman."

 For legislators and committees responsible for financial reform related to derivatives in the United States and elsewhere, distinguishing between hedging and speculative derivatives activities has been a nontrivial challenge.
 The distinction is critical because regulation should help to isolate and curtail speculation with derivatives, especially for "systemically significant" institutions whose default could be large enough to threaten the entire financial system.
 At the same time, the legislation should allow for responsible parties to hedge risk without unduly tying up working capital as collateral that firms may better employ elsewhere in their operations and investment.